jack126guy/the621/README.md

 ## Installation

-Simply copy the files to the Web server.
+Simply copy the contents of the `public` directory to the Web server.
 No build tools or external libraries are required.

 The Web server must be configured to serve the `notfound.html` page when a page is not found.
 The exact process will depend on the server software being used.